 Initially, the Model was validated in the State of Nevada (U.S.A.) through an extensive alpha and beta testing process that lasted approximately 18 months.
 This beta testing process was conducted by representatives from the mining industry, and federal and state regulatory agencies.
 Beta testers validated the accuracy of the majority of the Model calculations using manual methods, civil CAD software, GIS and other cost estimating tools.
 The volumetric calculations were found to be very accurate in comparison to other methods, providing the project data was properly entered.
 Productivity calculations were largely derived from published sources such as the Caterpillar® Performance Handbook (ed.
-35) and were compared against actual field conditions.
+35)1 and were compared against actual field conditions.
 Although productivity calculations for specific tasks can be highly variable, the beta testing period indicated that the overall time required to perform most tasks was within the range of data from actual projects, or slightly conservative.

 During the six-month trial period following the beta testing process, additional modifications were implemented as well as comparisons with actual field data from ongoing reclamation and closure projects.
+Version 1.1 (later revised to a manual import effort from Version 1.4 typically does not take more than an hour.

-Version 1.1 (later revised to version 1.1.2), released in early 2007 incorporated a number of changes and enhancements based on input from the trial period, including new productivity formulae for exploration drill road reclamation.
+version 1.1.2), released in early 2007 incorporated a number of changes and enhancements based on input from the trial period, including new productivity formulae for exploration drill road reclamation.